aki2o/vba-porter/README.md

 1. Download vba-porter.xla

-2. Select Tool - AddIn on the menu bar of Excel
+2. Select 'Tool - AddIn' on the menu bar of Excel

 3. Press 'Reference' on the following dialog